Pallet Rack Wire Decking: Calculating Gauges and Capacity

 Wire gauge is a crucial element in wire pallet rack deck design and is also one of the first places manufacturers look to when needing to cut costs, meaning it’s one of the first places you should look when comparing decking for your pallet rack project.
 Lower cost is great, but only if you’re getting the capacity and durability you need.

 Just because two decks are the same size in no way makes them the same deck.
-That can be all right, so long as both can hold your load and last for the long term.
+Here are the critical differences:

 Wire gauges can be confusing.
 At one point, the gauge referred to the number of drawing dies the wire passed through in the production process – higher numbers meant finer wires.
 But this didn’t help people understand what product they would be installing on their racks.
 Several standards have existed, also muddying the waters.